dottgonzo/bootstrap-webcomponents-monorepo/README.md

 </script>
 ```

-to be able to test the components, there is also an all in one bundle, that include all the components, instead of importing only the ones you need
+to be able to test the components, there is an all in one bundle that include all the components, instead of importing only the ones you need

 ```
 <script src="https://cdn.jsdelivr.net/npm/@htmlbricks/hb-bundle@latest/release/release.js"></script>